square/square-java-sdk/doc/api/invoices.md

 # Update Invoice

 Updates an invoice by modifying fields, clearing fields, or both.
-For most updates, you can use a sparse `Invoice` object to add fields or change values, and use the `fields_to_clear` field to specify fields to clear.
+For most updates, you can use a sparse `Invoice` object to add fields or change values and use the `fields_to_clear` field to specify fields to clear.
 However, some restrictions apply.
-For example, you cannot change the `order_id` or `location_id` field, and you must provide the complete `custom_fields` list to update a custom field.
+For example, you cannot change the `order_id` or `location_id` field and you must provide the complete `custom_fields` list to update a custom field.
 Published invoices have additional restrictions.

 ```java